Ewing sarcoma (brief information)

 Ewing sarcomas are primitive malignant tumours.
 It is still unknown as of today, from which precursor cell they arise.
 According to the most recent research, they develop from immature (undifferentiated) tissue cells, so-called mesenchymal stem cells, or from primitive neuroectodermal stem cells.

-Ewing sarcoma cells are histologically assigned to the mesenchymal small-, blue- and round cell tumour types; they can only be differentiated from similar looking, undifferentiated tumour cells of other malignancies (such as neuroblastoma, medulloblastoma, Non-Hodgkin lymphoma, soft tissue sarcoma, small cell osteosarcoma and retinoblastoma) by immunohistochemical and molecular genetic analyses.
+Ewing sarcoma cells are histologically assigned to the mesenchymal small-, blue- and round cell tumour types; they can only be differentiated from similar looking, undifferentiated tumour cells of other malignancies (such as neuroblastoma, medulloblastoma, Non-Hodgkin lymphoma, soft tissue sarcoma and small-cell osteosarcoma) by immunohistochemical and molecular genetic analyses.
+Ewing sarcomas are characterised by specific gene fusions, most commonly a fusion of the EWSR1 and FLI1 genes.
+Detecting this genetic alteration is now an important part of the diagnostic process.
 Since these tumours are rare, the associated analyses are carried out in specialised laboratories (see chapter “Diagnosis”).

 Causes